mrkarezina/my-voice-briefing/README.md

 ## Issues
+- The CMS spreadsheet fulfillment will sometimes stop working. i18n keys will instead result in OBJECT [OBJECT] instead of text.
+Solve this by renaming the key in the CMS that is not working.
 - RSS links will expire and stop working if not used for over 24h.
 Currently AoG health checks (every 5 min) make sure the RSS links are constantly used.